 Few churches so immediately attract your attention as St Athernase Church, Leuchars.
 In part this is due to its hilltop location in the centre of Leuchars, standing back from the main road and looking down on it from above a high wall and steeply sloping graveyard.
 But the real eye-catcher is the east end of the church, the stunningly decorated chancel and apse described by one commentator as "the second finest piece of Norman work in the whole of Great Britain".

 The effect is like a wedding cake in stone, with the tower formed by a series of layers topped by an unusual pepper-pot effect.
-And around the lower half of the tower and the outside of the chancel is the stunning blind arcading that still looks much as it would have done to the masons who constructed it nearly 830 years ago.
+And around the lower half of the tower and the outside of the chancel is the stunning blind arcading that still looks much as it would have done to the masons who constructed it over 830 years ago.

 The beauty of the east end of St Athernase Church is all the more remarkable because it has survived several determined efforts to destroy it.
 Not by the marauding English army who attacked nearby Leuchars Castle in the 1300s, but by successive waves of "improvers" who first added towers above the original apse, and then removed the original nave to make way for the stone box that even lovers of the church would call functional rather than beautiful.